The Nature of Political Left-Right Ideologies, Liberty, and the Human Condition

 What we call the political left and right are an outgrowth of liberty and the human condition.
 Once people are free to express themselves, they will create a left and right.
 This is essentially true for any issue or debate, be it national politics, a local community issue or even a family or other small group issue.

-NOTE: Politics is also naturally occurring.
+NOTE: In the same vein of this line of theorizing, we can say that politics is also naturally occurring.
 When one or more people need to “work something out” or divide labor or resources, or begin the process of making decisions applying to members group (even if that group is two people), politics arises as does economics.
 Not only is politics naturally occurring, but the political left and right are too.

 Introduction to Left-Right Politics as a Naturally Occurring Social System and Their Relation to the Male and Female Archetypes